 - Can You Put Frozen Glass In The Microwave?

-- Can You Put Borosilicate Glass In The Microwave?
+- Is Borosilicate Glass Safe For The Microwave?

 - Can You Put A Glass Candle In The Microwave?

-- Can You Put A Water Glass In The Microwave?
+- Can You Heat A Water Glass In The Microwave?

 - Can You Put Glass In The Microwave For Ten Minutes?